akostrik/stage_telegram_python/README.md

 Copy `server1/.env` to `server2/.env`

-_Be careful not to publish this file on the internet and not to transmit it to unfamiliar people_
+_Be very very careful not to publish this file on the internet and not to transmit it to unfamiliar people_

 ### Server 1 setup
 Install python version >= 3.7.1